The Longest Five Minutes

 “The game's price is a little bit daunting, but it is justified, as the game's OST and art are very well made, and must have had many talented artists working on it.”

-The graphics are praised for their vibrant and lively presentation, effectively blending retro JRPG styles with fresh animations and spell effects that enhance the overall experience.
-While some users note that graphics aren't the primary focus of the game, they appreciate the quality and context-appropriate design of the visuals.
+The graphics are praised for their vibrant and lively presentation, effectively blending retro JRPG aesthetics with fresh animations and spell effects that enhance the overall experience.
+While some players note that graphics are not the primary focus of the game, they still appreciate the quality and contextual fit of the visual elements.

 “Great graphics, in the style they are presented.”